tskisner/healpix-autotools/README.md

-# HEALPix with an improved build system
+# HEALPix Built with Autotools

 This repo is mostly a mirror of the main healpix source code distribution, found here: